itmm/hex/docs/add.md

 	}
 @End(global elements);
 ```
-* The `@f(add_block)` function adds a new block after the current block
+* the `@f(add_block)` function adds a new block after the current block
-* It sets its value to a default text
+* it sets its value to a default text
-* And makes the new block the current block
+* and makes the new block the current block

 ```
 @Add(run loop)